biroka/PhD/README.md

 PhD in **Health Sciences** and in **Computer Science**

-# PhD in Computer Science (defended on 26th October, 2024)
+# PhD in Computer Science
 * University of Medicine, Pharmacy, Science and Technology "G.E.
 Palade"
 * Department: Department of Electrical Engineering and Information Technology
 * PhD start date: 2020.09